edge-servers/immunity-utils/README.rst

 REST API utilities
 ------------------

-``openwisp_utils.api.serializers.ValidatedModelSerializer``
+``immunity_utils.api.serializers.ValidatedModelSerializer``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A model serializer which calls the model instance ``full_clean()``.

-``openwisp_utils.api.apps.ApiAppConfig``
+``immunity_utils.api.apps.ApiAppConfig``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you're creating an OpenWISP module which provides a REST API built with Django REST Framework, chances is that you may need to define some default settings to control its throttling or other aspects.
+If you're creating an Immunity module which provides a REST API built with Django REST Framework, chances is that you may need to define some default settings to control its throttling or other aspects.

 Here's how to easily do it: